 - the fisherman bought a fishing rod 5 m long, but he is not allowed to go to the bus with it because the maximum permitted length for the passenger baggage is 4 meters, so how can the fisherman officially carry the fishing rod on the bus?

-But in order to get the price one had to solve several of such tasks.
-Here is the Eugene’s trophy for the most difficult question:
+But to get the price, one had to solve several such tasks.
+Here is Eugene’s trophy for the most challenging question:

-Our colleague was also impressed by the stand from Innopolis (Russian high-tech city): “Everything was so pleasant there - lovely girls, nice presents and great tasks, without any code”.
+Our colleague was also impressed by the stand from Innopolis (a Russian high-tech city): “Everything was so pleasant there – lovely girls, nice presents and great tasks, without any code.”

-All in all, it was a really impressive conference that gave us plenty of useful information, positive impressions (and also prizes for Eugene =)) Thanks to the organizers for the warm welcome, the speakers for the hyper helpful reports, and PieSoft for the opportunity to attend such events and develop ourselves further.
+It was an impressive conference that gave us plenty of helpful information, positive impressions (and prizes for Eugene =)).
+Thanks to the organizers for the warm welcome, the speakers for the hyper valuable reports, and PieSoft for the opportunity to attend such events and develop ourselves further.
 We want more! =)